SLuckeneder/mining-Brazil/README.md

 # Brazilian mining impacts - A Bayesian Spatial Durbin Model

-This repository contains the R scripts and data to reproduce results from "Forest loss and uncertain economic gains from industrial and garimpo mining in Brazilian municipalities".
+This repository contains the R scripts and data to reproduce results from the research article "Forest loss and uncertain economic gains from industrial and garimpo mining in Brazilian municipalities" by Luckeneder, S., Maus, V., Siqueira-Gay, J., Krisztin, T. and Kuhn, M., _Nature Communications_ **16**, 6543 (2025). https://doi.org/10.1038/s41467-025-61930-8

 ## Usage